-Lacking strong evidence that the two species have constant presence in the area and given the human activities and existing disturbance observed during field evaluation, it is estimated that the segment of the pipeline routing does not overlap with sites of high suitability as denning sites, and therefore of high sensitivity for them.
-Overall, the area is fragmented and disturbed due to constant human presence and activity (sand blasting, high traffic roads, free ranging guard-dogs).
-All above decrease the fitness of the area as a possible habitat of the species.
-The riparian zone might be used by them for locomotion as a connective route so as to avoid roads and the human dominated landscape in proximity.
+Lacking strong evidence that the two species have constant presence in the area and given the existing human activities and disturbance observed during field surveys, it is estimated that the segment of the pipeline routing does not overlap with sites of high suitability as denning sites, and therefore of high sensitivity for them.
+The species may have sporadic presence in the site to forage or are attracted by livestock and water.